American Samoa Fono: History

 In 1960, the first constitution of American Samoa was adopted.
 The number of Fono members remained the same, but with a slightly different geographic distribution.
 The Senate had one member from each of the then 14 counties, elected for four-year terms, and an additional senator rotating from the then four counties of the Western District, elected for two-year terms.
-The House of Representatives had one member from each of three districts in Ma‘oputasi county, one from each of two districts in Lealataua/Fofo county, one from each of the then remaining 12 counties, and one non-voting delegate from Swains Island, all elected for two-year terms.
+The House of Representatives had one member from each of three districts in Maʻopūtasi county, one from each of two districts in Lealataua/Fofo county, one from each of the then remaining 12 counties, and one non-voting delegate from Swains Island, all elected for two-year terms.

 In 1967, the revised constitution modified both houses.
-The Senate was set to 18 members: two from the combined counties of Ta‘ū island; one from the combined counties of Ofu-Olosega; three from Ma‘oputasi county; two each from Sua, Itu‘au and Tualauta counties; and one from each of the six remaining counties.
+The Senate was set to 18 members: two from the combined counties of Taʻū island; one from the combined counties of Ofu-Olosega; three from Ma‘oputasi county; two each from Suʻa, Itūʻau and Tuālāuta counties; and one from each of the six remaining counties.
 This same distribution was applied to the House of Representatives, except that Ma‘oputasi received five representatives, in addition to one non-voting delegate from Swains Island, for a total of 21 members.

+In 2025, the delegate from Swains Island became a voting member of the House of Representatives, even though the island was uninhabited and only nine former inhabitants were eligible to select the delegate.